finos/common-domain-model/documentation/source/documentation.rst

     // For IR Swaps, CDS, Repo, and FRA floatingInterestRate FloatingInterestRate (0..1)
     condition: one-of

+For example, ``cashPrice`` would be used to represent the reference price in an Equity Swap and ``fixedInterestRate`` would be used to represent the fixed rate on an Interest Rate Swap. ``floatingInterestRate`` would be used to represent a cap or floor, or could be used to represent the known initial reset rate of a floating leg in an Interest Rate Swap, if it is agreed between the parties as part of the trade.

 Financial Product
 """""""""""""""""

 A financial product is an instrument that is used to transfer financial risk between two parties.
-Financial products are represented in the ``Product`` type, which is constrained by the ``one of`` condition, meaning that for a single Tradable Product, there can only be one Product:
+Financial products are represented in the ``Product`` type, which is constrained by the ``one-of`` condition, meaning that for a single Tradable Product, there can only be one Product.

 .. code-block:: Haskell